AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 ### external compilers

 For more advanced use cases with artifact creation you can use the external compilers configuration.
-You can use this feature by adding a `compilers.external` object to your Truffle config:
+You can use this feature by adding a `compilers.external` object to your platon truffle config:

 ```javascript
 module.exports = {